snowdriftcoop/snowdrift/BUILD.md

 If the version in the base repositories is too old, follow the [instructions on the PostgreSQL wiki] to install from their repositories.
-Get the postgresXX-server and postgresXX-devel packages, where XX is the version number.
+Get the postgresqlXX-server and postgresqlXX-devel packages, where XX is the version number.

 So that the Snowdrift database cluster tool sees the pgsql executables at